MrLately/crosshair/README.md

 Features

 Multiple Crosshair Designs: Choose from several crosshair designs including standard, with gaps, circle, and dot.

 Color Customization: Easily change the color of your crosshair to suit your preference or to contrast against different backgrounds.

 Size Adjustment: Increase or decrease the size of your crosshair for optimal visibility.

 On-Screen Control Panel: A simple control panel allows you to toggle the crosshair on/off, adjust size, switch designs, and change colors.

+Note for fortnite: had to put on windowed fullscreen in settings.

 Installation